The real plane Cremona group is a non-trivial amalgam: Introduction

 such that its restriction to $\Jlo$ is surjective and $\Gls\subset\ker(\Phi)=[\Birp,\Birp]$, where the right hand side is also equal to the normal subgroup generated by $\Autp$. \end{theorem}

+The proof of the main theorems rely on the description from \cite{LZ17} of elementary relations among so-called Sarkisov links, into which any real birational map of $\p^2$ decomposes \cite{Isk96}.
+In higher dimension over $\C$, the decomposition result is due to \cite{HMcK} (and \cite{Corti} for dimension $3$), and the description of elementary relations is generalised in \cite{BLZ}, where the authors moreover deduce that for $n\geq3$, the group $\Bir(\p^n_{\C})$ is a non-trivial amalgamated product of uncountably many factors along their common intersection.

 {\sc Acknowledgement:} I would like thank Anne Lonjou for asking me whether the real plane Cremona group is isomorphic to a generalised amalgamated product of several groups, and the interesting discussions that followed.
-I would also like to thank St\'ephane Lamy for discussions on the square complex, and J\'er\'emy Blanc, Yves de Cornulier for helpful remarks, questions and discussions.
+I would also like to thank St\'ephane Lamy for discussions on the square complex, and J\'er\'emy Blanc, Yves de Cornulier for helpful remarks, questions and discussions, and the referee for the very useful comments and suggestions.